Performance Areas in Music

 In addition to the curricular offerings in composition, we have a student chapter of Society of Composers, Inc., which is a national organization dedicated to the promotion, performance, understanding and dissemination of new and contemporary music.
 And our proximity to Columbus means that it is easy to attend performances of new music happening around the city, like New Music at Short North Stage.

-Participation in ensembles and most* courses are open to all Otterbein students regardless of major.
-More serious students may be interested in one of our Bachelor of Arts degrees with emphasis in Jazz Studies, Music and Business, or Audio Production.
-Whatever your level of interest, at Otterbein you can study with dedicated jazz educators who are also some of the most sought-after performers and clinicians in central Ohio.
+Participation in ensembles is open to all Otterbein students regardless of major.
+Whatever your level of interest, at Otterbein you can study your instrument or voice with dedicated Commercial Music professionals who are also some of the most sought-after performers and clinicians in central Ohio.

 The Jazz Ensemble